devodriqroberts/Resume-Customization-Pipeline/docs/troubleshooting.md

 **Solution**:

-- Confirm that the `.rtf` file exists and is not corrupted.
+- Confirm that the `.pdf` file exists and is not corrupted.
-- Ensure the file is saved in RTF format, not another format like `.txt` or `.docx`.
 - Verify the file path and ensure that it matches the command-line input for `company` and `position`.

 ---